keithbuhler/keithbuhler.github.io/philosophy-portal/syllabus200.md

 The primary work of this class is reading and thinking about these books, essays, and films.
 It will take about 3 hours per week of reading.
 And some is very hard, requiring re-reading and time.
 Read actively, read ahead, and try to understand the book.
 Primarily, your goal is not just to read but to *understand*.
 Reflect on what you’ve read.
 Bring to class a question from the reading -- focus on what confuses you.
 [Reading tips are online.](http://www.keithbuhler.com/philosophyportal/philosophy-class)

 Short, online reading quizzes are due almost every class day.
 The quiz covers that day's reading.
-It closes at 9am when class starts.
+It closes when class starts.
 The quizzes are timed and can only be taken once, so please complete them when you finish your reading.
 Don't start them before your reading is done as you will not have enough time to search the reading for answers.
 You will quickly find that you really must do the reading and do it quite carefully to do well on these quizzes.
 Please keep up.

 ### Attendance
 We need you here!
 Attendance is mandatory.
 Roll will be taken each class by marking a 3x5 card.
 (Being repeatedly or egregiously late will count as an absence.)
 You may check your absences at any time by requesting to see your card.
 I recommend you aim for perfect attendance to maximize your learning.
 You are paying for this education including this class, so why wouldn’t you make the most of it?